MyChart is not for medical emergencies. If you have a medical emergency, call 911.

-The University of Chicago Medicine offers a full range of services for the treatment of cold hands syndrome — a vascular disorder caused by decreased blood flow through the hands and fingertips.
+Cold hands syndrome, also know as Raynaud’s disease, is a vascular disorder caused by decreased blood flow through the hands and fingertips.
+UChicago Medicine offers a full range of services for the treatment of Raynaud's disease.
 The Cold Hand Clinic is one of few programs in the nation providing specialized care from surgeons extensively trained in reconstructive surgery for all vascular disorders affecting hands and upper extremities.

 In the Cold Hand Clinic, we use leading-edge techniques to optimize hand health and quality of life for patients with cold hand issues.
 Our doctors are always investigating the latest innovations in the surgical and nonsurgical treatment of cold hand diseases, because we are passionate about providing the best care possible for each patient.